Summeli/Streaming-clock-appengine/README.md

 streaming-clock
 ============================

-Streaming clock for finice 2019 ice climbing competition Written with / for Google appengine
+Streaming clock for finice ice climbing competitions Written with / for Google appengine

 ## The protocol
 This project uses websockets to start / stop timer

-### Lead Climbing
+### Lead Climbing (will be used in finice2020)
 In lead climbing there is only one climber on the route, so we should have separete controls for two different clocks

 reset clock to x minutes